shanep/shanep.github.io/docs/cs155/github.md

 required to create your own video or discussion post and then watch and read posts from other students and your instructor.

-- Complete the module retrospective assignment (canvas)
+- Complete the module retrospective assignment (Canvas)